andylinx/UMich-CS221n-Deep-Learning-for-Computer-Vision/my_notes/deep_learning_intro.md

 ​	Intuition: result from maximum likelihood estimation.

+### Use backprop Implentaion to simplify the calculation.

+(Not in Assignment 1 qaq.)

+Attention: We must use implicit multiplication of Jacobian to avoid explicitly forming it.(内存占用)

+# Q&A for Assignment 1

 ### Q1: What if we find a W s.t.
 SVM loss = 0?